shoutem/shoutem.github.io/docs/extensions/tutorials/_posts/1970-01-01-SettingLocalEnvironment.md

 ...
 ```

+This will print a QR code for you to scan with the Shoutem Preview app.

+Changes made to JavaScript code can be seen instantly now, all you have to do is reload the app by shaking your device to open up the **Developer Menu** and selecting **Reload**.

 Now you can develop your extension much faster because you can see the changes you make to your extension in real time, exactly like a regular React Native app.
 Let's see how this works.
 Change something inside your extension, for example you could add another line of `<Text>` to the List screen:

 ```javascript{5}
   render() {